How to Run a Successful Nonprofit Membership Program | Donorbox

 For example, it’s essential that you recognize that first-time members are a specific group within your membership profile and that they need to be approached with specific strategies.
 Unless you can show them the value of their membership right away, they can slip through the cracks.

-While treating members like any donor or customer goes a long way in ensuring a systematic approach that covers all the bases, members generally want to feel like they belong to a community, like they’re part of a tribe.
+While treating members like any donor or customer goes a long way in ensuring a systematic approach that covers all the bases, members generally want to feel like they belong to a community.

 What can you offer to your members that will intrigue them and motivate them to join or upgrade?
-Which unique experiences can you offer?
-For example, could you offer a ‘day’ observing or joining in one of your programs or a short mentoring session with one of your executives (depending on the membership level/tier)?
+Which unique experiences can you offer that align with your mission?
+For example, could you offer a day observing or joining one of your programs or a short mentoring session with one of your executives (depending on the membership level/tier)?

-8. Develop a System for Overseeing the Program
+6. Develop a system for overseeing the program

 Developing and managing a thriving nonprofit membership program takes time and effort.
 If you want to make it work, it’s vital that you develop a system for overseeing it.

-Larger nonprofit organizations might appoint a full-time staff member (or even an entire team) to the membership program coordination.
+Larger nonprofit organizations might appoint a full-time staff member (or even an entire team) to coordinate a membership program.
 In a smaller nonprofit organization, membership program coordination might be only a part of the responsibilities of a full-time staff member or even a volunteer role.

-While it can be tempting to develop levels upon levels of membership, it’s generally considered a best practice to streamline your membership program, reducing the number of levels, and making the benefits more consistent and easy to understand.
+While it can be tempting to develop several levels of membership, it’s generally considered a best practice to streamline your membership program, reducing the number of levels, and making the benefits more consistent and easy to understand.

 There are many different approaches to naming membership levels.
 Here are some more examples: